Are there specific PHP functions or methods that should be used to hash passwords before storing them in the database?

 Related Questions

-- What are the best practices for handling user input and storing it in a database securely in PHP?
+- What is the best practice for storing HTML code in a database in PHP?